hardenize/hardenize-cli/README.md

 ```

 ## Development / Contributing

-Inside the `openapi` directory we have a file named `hardenize-org-api-v0.openapi.yml` which describes our API in a standard format.
-Inside the same directory is a shell script named `build.sh` which when run, will download [openapi-generator-cli](https://github.com/OpenAPITools/openapi-generator), and use it to build a javascript client library in the `dist` directory.
-It then merges in some additional source code and applies some patches.
-To trigger this process, run `npm run build-openapi` from the root of the repository.
-You will not need to do this unless you intend to upgrade the API client library.

 If you wish to point the tool at a different URL, for testing purposes.
 Just add a "base_url" option to the root of your config, which looks like for example: